espocrm/espocrm/README.md

 The build will be created in the `build` directory.

+### How to contribute

+Before we can merge your pull request you need to accept our CLA [here](https://github.com/espocrm/cla).
+This is very simple to do.

 ### How to make a translation

 Build po file with command: